 Folsom Pedestrian Accident Lawyer

-One of the main causes of car-pedestrian accidents is a failure to yield the right of way, whether or not the victim is inside or outside of a crosswalk.
+One of the leading causes of car-pedestrian accidents is a failure to yield the right of way, whether or not the victim is inside or outside of a crosswalk.
 While the person on foot needs to exercise caution, drivers generally bear the ultimate responsibility after an accident.
-Even so, pedestrians should be vigilant and not assume that the driver can see them, especially at night.
-Because of their small size and impulsiveness, children are at special risk.
+Pedestrians should be vigilant and not assume that the driver can see them, especially at night.
+Because of their small size and impulsiveness, children are at particular risk.

 Additional causes of pedestrian accidents in California: